 - Digital solutions encourage informal learning with curated content such as websites, articles, videos, cheat sheets, etc.

-Level 4: Integrated learning
+Level 4: Work designed for learning

 - Risk-taking, innovation and continuous improvement are part of the culture.